hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 from your command line type `vim compliment.sh` then type `i` to go to insert mode.
 If you have never used vim before you can find the basics [HERE](https://github.com/hbctraining/Intro-to-shell-flipped/blob/047946559cbffc9cc24ccb10a4d630aa18fab558/lessons/03_working_with_files.md).

-now copy and paste the follwing into your file
+now copy and paste the following into your file

 ```bash
 #!/bin/bash